Chirality selective magnon-phonon hybridization and magnon-induced chiral phonons in a layered zigzag antiferromagnet: Acknowledgements

 \section{Acknowledgements}

 We thank Prof. Di Xiao for valuable discussion.
 We thank Qijun Zong and Lei Wang for their help of atomic force microscope measurements.
 This work is supported by the MOST of China (Grant No. 2020YFA0309200) and the Fundamental Research Funds for the Central Universities (0204-14380184), the Cluster of Excellence “CUI: Advanced Imaging of Matter” of the Deutsche Forschungsgemeinschaft (DFG), EXC 2056 (Project ID 390715994), and the Grupos Consolidados (Grant No. IT1249-19).
 The Flatiron Institute is a division of the Simons Foundation.
 A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by National Science Foundation Cooperative Agreement No. DMR-1644779 and the State of Florida.
 Bulk crystal growth is supported by grant no. NSF MRSEC DMR-1719797 and the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant No. GBMF6759 to J.H.C.
+EVB acknowledges funding from the European Union's Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101106809.